A Perfect Pandemonium

 For almost a week, both sides skirmished and waited while Union forces looked for a route around the Confederate lines.
 Sherman’s men slipped away to surprise Johnston on July 1, only to find the Rebels blocking their path at Smyrna.
 Although a tactical defeat for the Union, the Battle of Kennesaw Mountain did not seriously disrupt the relentless Federal advance.
 While Sherman had thus far failed to destroy Johnston’s army, strategically he still had the initiative, and, more importantly, he had the men, the materiel, and the will to continue pressing the Confederates.
 Only a miracle could save Atlanta and the Confederacy.

 John D. Fowler in an Associate Professor of History at Kennesaw State University in Georgia, where he teaches courses in the Civil War, Old South, the Confederacy, and U.S. Military History.
 He is also the Director of the Center for the Study of the Civil War Era.
-His recent works include Mountaineers in Gray: The Story of the Nineteenth Tennessee Volunteer Infantry Regiment, C.S.A., published by the University of Tennessee Press in 2004, and The Confederate Experience: Essential Documents and Essays, to be released by Routledge Press this fall.
+His recent works include Mountaineers in Gray: The Story of the Nineteenth Tennessee Volunteer Infantry Regiment, C.S.A., published by the University of Tennessee Press in 2004, and The Confederate Experience: Essential Documents and Essays, released by Routledge Press.